carltheperson/carltheperson-com/content/on-courage.md

 Your courage must have a purpose.

-Holiday writes about Lord Cardigan.
+In the book, Holiday writes about Lord Cardigan.
 He commanded the charge of the Light Brigade, where six hundred British cavalries were sent against Russian forces.
 It was a brave but insanely pointless attack that resulted in many British casualties.
 After the incident, he refused to take any responsibility or blame for the outcome.
 This is in all sense of the word cowardice.
 As Holiday writes, "_You decided to go.
 Now you have to own what happens.
 No excuses.
 No exceptions._"

 To give your bravery a purpose, you must take responsibility.